-The National Ski Association of the respective competition organizer is responsible for providing qualified forejumpers that are available each official training/competition day: at least eight (8) for WC and six (6) for the other competition categories.
+The National Ski Association of the respective competition organizer is responsible for providing qualified forejumpers that are available each official training/competition day: at least eight (8) for WC and six (6) for the other competition categories during the winter and five (5) for summer competitions on all levels.
 They are not classified in the competition.
 However, they must be capable of starting from the gate established by the jury for the event.
 The minimum age limit that applies to competitors according to the rules of the corresponding competition series also applies to the forejumpers.
+The minimum age for ski flying competition is 18 (art.
+546.3)